Immediate Pre-Invasion, SECRET Map Showing the Landing Beaches (Blue No. 2 through Brown No. 4) and Defenses on Okinawa.

 Very Rare.
 We locate no copies of any of the sheet from this set in OCLC, nor any sale databases, nor in general Google searches.

-The United States Army and Marine Corps landed on Okinawa on April 1, 1945, as the specially-created 10th Army; the landing was the largest amphibious assault in the Pacific Theater during World War II.
-The Battle of Okinawa, codenamed Operation Iceberg, lasted for 82 days after the landing, to June 1945.
-The Battle claimed the lives of 14,009 to 20,195 American personnel and between 77,166 and 110,000 Japanese.
-After a long campaign of island hopping, the Allies were planning to use Kadena Air Base on the large island of Okinawa as a base for Operation Downfall, the planned invasion of the Japanese home islands, 340 miles away.
+The United States Army and Marine Corps landed on Okinawa on April 1, 1945 as the specially-created 10th Army; the landing would be the largest amphibious assault in the Pacific Theater.
+The Battle of Okinawa, codenamed Operation Iceberg, lasted for 82 days after the landing, to June 1945 and claimed the lives of over 14,000 American and over 77,000 Japanese personnel.
+In addition, more than one hundred thousand Okinawans perished during and after the battle.